Employee Assistance Program

 Is the program confidential?

 Yes.
 Without your written consent, records cannot be released.
 Confidentiality is maintained according to all Federal and State guidelines.

 What services does my EAP offer?

-Your EAP provides free, face-to-face counseling for personal issues and work-related concerns that can be resolved in a brief time period.
-In addition, your EAP can refer you to a wide range of services, including legal, financial, family mediation and community resources.
+Your Concern benefit provides free, face-to-face counseling for personal issues and work-related concerns that can be resolved in a brief time period.
+In addition, Concern can refer you to a wide range of services, including legal, financial, family mediation and community resources.